jgeraigery/EmTech_SmartWorkSpace/README.md

 ## Solutions Referenced
 - [UCL IXN Proejct](https://github.com/Shadowhusky/SmartWorkSpace)

-## Documentation
-The `docs` folder contains [more detailed documentation](./docs/start-here.md), along with setup instructions.

 ## Contact
-Feel free to [raise an issue on GitHub](https://github.com/Avanade/gh-management/issues), or see our [security disclosure](./SECURITY.md) policy.
+Feel free to [raise an issue on GitHub](https://github.com/Avanade/SmartWorkSpace/issues), or see our [security disclosure](./SECURITY.md) policy.

 ## Contributing
 Contributions are welcome.
 See information on [contributing](./CONTRIBUTING.md), as well as our [code of conduct](https://avanade.github.io/code-of-conduct/).

-If you're happy to follow these guidelines, then check out the [getting started](./docs/start-here.md) guide.
+If you're happy to follow these guidelines, then please get involved.

 ## Who is Avanade?